These geoms are wrappers around ggplot2::geom_sf() and its relatives that

 Internally this works by creating two layers: one for the base map, and one

 for the inset.
-These can be separately controlled by the map_base
+These can be separately controlled by the map_base and

-is not specified, this geom will instead
+map_inset parameters.
+If inset is not specified, this geom will instead

-behave like ggplot2::geom_sf()
+behave like ggplot2::geom_sf().

 When an inset is configured, the default creates both base and inset layers using the same aesthetic mapping and params: